 Mamiya 16 Automatic

 If you put your hand over the right-half of the camera -- the part with the meter -- you'll see that this camera is really just a Mamiya Super 16 with a built-in selenium meter.
-Since the meter took up the space where the slide-OUT viewfinder used to be, this model had a pop-UP viewfinder.
+Since the meter took up the space where the slide-OUT viewfinder used to be, this model had a pop-UP viewfinder on the back.
 As a result, it was substantially bigger than the earlier, tiny models.
 It's called "automatic" due to the built-in "auto" exposure mode.
 Most of us would not consider this "auto"-anything, but at the time it was as "automatic" as you could get.
 Think of it as shutter-preferred, match-needle, metered-manual exposure.
 First, dial in the film speed.
 Next, the desired shutter speed is selected.
-Then the exposure dial is rotated to match up the selected shutter speed with the meter needle.
+Then the exposure dial on the top is rotated to match up the selected shutter speed with the meter needle.
 This "automatically" sets the correct f-stop.
 That's what "automatic" exposure meant in 1959.
 In short, it is really an f-stop dial, but they tried to simplify it but using the same scale as on the shutter speed dial.
 It worked, but it confused a lot of people who wanted to work in manual mode -- "OK, but where's the f-stop scale?".
 Actually, the set f-stop appears in a tiny window off to the side.
 The Mamiya 16 Automatic maintained many of the features of the original Mamiya 16, such as a focusing lens and built-in sliding filter.
 25mm (f2.8-16) lens.
-Speeds of B, 1/2-1/200 .
+Speeds of B, 1/2-1/200.
 The lens was changed to a slightly faster f2.8 optic with three elements in three groups.
-This is the first Mamiya 16 with a standard flash shoe.
-Like most other Mamiyas, various styles exist.
+This is the first Mamiya 16 with a standard flash shoe, and a new flash BULB accessory was availabe, but later electronic FLASH units can also be used.
+Like most other Mamiya 16 cameras, different styles exist with minor differences.
 One type has the same round filter style of the Super series, while another uses rectangular filters.
-Also sold as the Revue 16 Automatic.
+It was also sold as the Revue 16 Automatic.